Dave Sharman: New studio album Evolution Machine (2013)

-Sharman's fourth studio album, Evolution Machine was released on 18 March 2013,Fireworks Magazine May 2013Roadie Crew Interview June 2013 on which he is the singer-songwriter and also playing all instruments alongside guitar.
+Sharman's fourth studio album, Evolution Machine was released on 18 March 2013, on which he is the singer-songwriter and also playing all instruments alongside guitar.
 The album is also self-produced.

 Playing style

-Sharman started out as a child prodigy and is often called a guitar virtuoso.Raw Magazine.
-August 1990.
+Sharman started out as a child prodigy and is often called a guitar virtuoso.

 Equipment

 Sharman has been an endorser and continues to play Jackson Guitars and the checkerboard-finish guitars that the company custom built for him early on in his career remain his signature guitars.
 He continues to feature as a Jackson Guitars Artist alongside other British guitarists such as Iron Maiden's Adrian Smith and Def Leppard's Rick Savage.

 He also has been an official endorser and continues to use DiMarzio pickups.

 Sharman is an official Rotosound Strings endorser.

 In the past he has also endorsed Hohner. & Washburn Guitars.